Rates of Covid-19 hospitalizations for children and adults under 50 reach their highest levels yet, CDC data shows - Local News 8

 In the current surge, health experts are particularly concerned about children going back to school — especially those who are too young to be vaccinated.

-US Surgeon General Dr. Vivek Murthy said making them available to children was a high priority for the Biden administration, and that the US Food and Drug Administration will evaluate the data quickly once it is provided by the companies that make the vaccines.
+Making vaccinations available to children is a priority for the Biden administration, US Surgeon General Dr. Vivek Murthy said, and the US Food and Drug Administration will evaluate the data from clinical trials quickly once it’s provided by the companies that make the vaccines.

-“The timeline really depends on how quickly the companies are able to do the trials and get that data to the FDA,” Murthy said Wednesday.
+“The Covid-19 vaccine reviews are the top priority for the FDA,” Murthy told CNN on Thursday.
+“And they will move quickly to make sure that a thorough review is done, but that it’s done on the fastest feasible time schedule, because we all want to protect our kids.”

+Murthy indicated it was possible vaccines could be available to children under the age of 12 before the end of the year.
+“That’s certainly what I’m hoping for,” he said.

 The impact of the surge in cases has been felt in school districts that have resumed in-person classes.